James Valentine (guitarist): Phases

-Phases (originally called JJAMZ) is a band composed of James Valentine (Maroon 5), Jason Boesel (Rilo Kiley/Conor Oberst), Alex Greenwald (Phantom Planet), Michael Runion (solo), and Z Berg (The Like).
+Phases (originally called JJAMZ) was a supergroup composed of Valentine, Jason Boesel (Rilo Kiley/Conor Oberst), Alex Greenwald (Phantom Planet), Michael Runion (solo), and Z Berg (The Like).
 The group was started at karaoke night at Guys in Hollywood.
-The band name was an acronym using the first letter of each member's name.
-The group was means of escape from each member's respective bands. "[Phases] started at an interesting time in all of our lives.
+The band name was an acronym using the first letter of each member's name and was means of escape from each member's respective bands. "[Phases] started at an interesting time in all of our lives.
 We all needed some kind of escape from relationships or our other bands.
 It was a tumultuous time, and the lyrics just came out.
 It was like word vomit.
 I can't remember." said Z Berg, lead vocalist for the Like.
 The band played their first concert at the Echo Plex on January 27, 2009.
 They released their debut album Suicide Pact on July 10, 2012.
-Later, Valentine left the band due to work with Maroon 5 and the band changed their name to Phases.
+Later, Valentine left the band due to work with Maroon 5 and the band changed their name to Phases, before quietly going on hiatus the following year, followed by a one-off reunion in 2021.

 Personal life

-Valentine married yoga instructor Alexis Novak on February 6, 2023.
+Valentine was reportedly in a relationship with singer Katy Perry around 2010.

+He has worked with the non-profit organization Reverb since 2005 to promote environmental sustainability in the music industry.
+His efforts include traveling to Guatemala and Peru to advocate against illegal logging and for responsibly sourced wood in instrument manufacturing.

+Valentine married yoga instructor Alexis Novak, founder of the vintage clothing company Tab Vintage on February 6, 2023.
+The couple have been in a relationship since at least 2018.
+Their marriage received congratulations from figures including John Mayer, Ryan Tedder, and model Behati Prinsloo, the wife of Valentine’s bandmate Adam Levine.

+Outside of his work with Maroon 5, James Valentine has expressed an interest in pickleball.
+He began playing the sport while in Las Vegas for a band residency, having previously played tennis.
+He has described pickleball as appealing due to its social nature and the sense of “flow” experienced during play, and has participated in celebrity pickleball-related events.